PUNITBATRA/dummy-mfe/README.md

 - for handling auth there are 2 approaches each app is aware of auth and other is to centralise auth in container so second is better as it has less code duplicacy.

+- getting access to browserHistory using <BrowserRouter> tag is tough so we should use <Router> tag with createBrowserHistory().

 ___________